 Accountability

-Functionality enabling the ability to ensure and demonstrate compliance with privacy policies to the various Domain Owners, Stakeholders, regulators and data subjects by the privacy program, business processes and technical systems
+Functionality enabling the ability to ensure and demonstrate compliance with privacy policies to the various Domain Owners, Stakeholders, regulators and data subjects by the privacy program, business processes and technical systems.

 Notice

 Functionality providing Information, in the context of a specified use and in an open and transparent manner, regarding policies and practices exercised within a Domain including: definition of the Personal Information collected; its use (purpose specification); its disclosure to parties within or external to the Domain; practices associated with the maintenance and protection of the information; options available to the data subject regarding the processor’s privacy practices; retention and deletion; changes made to policies or practices; and other information provided to the data subject at designated times and under designated circumstances.